-- Where there is sufficient depth of materials, stripping will take place in two phases: - · Removal of organics; and - Removal of inorganics. - Organic material, topsoil and overburden will be stripped and piled separately and will be used for future site rehabilitation. - All stockpiles will be stabilized; measures include biodegradable mats or tarps.
-If they are to be stored for extended periods, they will be vegetated to minimize nutrient loss, erosion of fines and structure change. - Compaction and disturbance of the vegetation and organic cover which insulates permafrost will be minimized. - Grading activities will halt during heavy rains, where/when practicable, to reduce the potential for erosion. - Soils will be graded away from all watercourses/bodies at all times and never towards them. - Grading at watercourse/body access locations for Project structures will be timed to occur immediately before construction begins.
+- 1. The contractor will implement erosion and sediment control measures for the Project, which can be found in Appendix E: Sediment and Erosion Control Drawings.
+(Drafter's Note: to be added at a later date.) - 2.
+Where there is sufficient depth of materials, stripping will take place in two phases: - Removal of organics; and - Removal of inorganics. - 3.
+Stripped material will be segregated by type and stockpiled for use during rehabilitation, or moved to an approved disposal area. - 4.
+Stripped material that is stockpiled must be located a minimum of 100 metres from watercourses. - 5.
+All stockpiles will be stabilized; measures include biodegradable mats or tarps.
+If they are to be stored for extended periods, they will be vegetated to minimize nutrient loss, erosion of fines and structure change. - 6.
+Compaction and disturbance of the vegetation and organic cover which insulates permafrost will be minimized. - 7.
+Grading activities will halt during heavy rains, if practicable, to reduce the potential for erosion. - 8.
+Soils will be graded away from all watercourses/bodies at all times and never towards them. - 9.
+Grading at watercourse/body access locations for Project structures will be timed to occur immediately before construction begins.

-5.15 TEMPORARY ACCESS ROADS/TRAILS
+5.15 ACCESS ROADS/TRAILS

-- Existing and planned ROWs will be used as much as practicable during construction and the need for additional access trails will be carefully reviewed before proceeding. - The Resident Manager or delegate will consult Environmental Licensing and Protection and the local Natural Resources Officer (Manitoba Conservation and Water Stewardship) regarding the routing of all access trail locations, including rock outcrop by-passes, prior to establishment.
-(A Crown Lands permit may be required.)
+- 1. Temporary access trails deviating from the right of way (ROW) clearing may become necessary as construction progresses to allow for access to borrow areas. - 2.
+The planned ROW will be used as much as practicable during Project construction and the need for additional access trails will be minimized.

-- Except for existing resource-use trails (see Access Management Plan), Project-related cutlines and trails will be blocked where they intersect with the Construction Phase Project Footprint, and the portions of these features within 100 m of the Construction Phase Project Footprint will be revegetated to minimize the risk of invasive plant, accidental fire and other access-related effects. - 1.
-Only water or calcium chloride will be used to control dust.
-Oil or petroleum products will not be used. - 2.
-Calcium chloride will not be applied: - During periods of rain; - If rain is expected within 12 hours of application; and - If the area to be sprayed is already saturated. - 3.
-If water is taken from fish bearing water for dust control, the intake will be fitted with a fish screen that meets the Department of Fisheries and Oceans Freshwater Intake End-of-Pipe Fish Screen Guideline.
+- 3. All proposed haul roads/access trails will avoid environmentally sensitive sites shown in Appendix B: Map Alignment Sheets (Drafter's note: sample map included; complete set to be provided at a later date). - 4.
+The Resident Manager or delegate will consult the Environmental Licensing and Protection Department and the local Natural Resources Officer (Manitoba Conservation and Water Stewardship) regarding the routing of all access trail locations, including rock outcrop by-passes, prior to establishment.
+(A Crown Lands permit may be required.) - 10.
+Except for existing resource-use trails (see Access Management Plan), Project-related cutlines and trails will be blocked where they intersect the Project Footprint, and the portions of these features within 100 m of the Project Footprint will be revegetated to minimize the risk of invasive plant, accidental fire and other access-related effects.